ApiLogicServer/Docs/docs/Tech-Python.md

 python3 -m venv venv  # of course, it *might* be Python, not Python3 (!) python3 -m pip install ApiLogicServer
 ```

+## Debugging

+Python is very well supported by modern IDEs, with code completion, syntax checking, docstrings, and the debugger.

+In addition to expected debug support (break, inspect, step, watch etc), Python's fully interpretive nature means you can enter Python code while the program is running.
+This enables you to test expressions etc.  See, for example, the `Debug Console` in VSCode.